Susan Aikens Of ‘Life Below Zero’ Sues, Says They Forced Dangerous Scenes

 — Don Arangio (@DonArangio) February 20, 2017

-This lawsuit is 32 pages and has defendants included of BBC and three of its subsidiaries, producer Aaron Mellman, and unnamed crew members.
+This lawsuit is 32 pages and has defendants including BBC and three of its subsidiaries, producer Aaron Mellman, and unnamed crew members.
 Aikens wants to have a jury trial, but the amount she is asking for is not being revealed.
 She signed an agreement that said Susan would not “hamper or delay the production schedule.”
-She is saying that because of this Life Below Zero producers forced her to do things that were not safe.
+She is saying that because of this, Life Below Zero producers forced her to do things that were not safe.

 .@SueAikens pushes her body beyond the limit and when an old injury flares up she is forced to call in outside help | #LifeBelowZero @ 10pm pic.twitter.com/XFuwmxnvEx